sebosp/covid-data-viz/threejs/README.md

 ## TODO
+- The python created structs use "lon" instead of "lng" which is only going to lead to trouble.
+Rename.
 - Add screenshots
 - Dropdown with icons for selection with labels.
 - Download the data from the git repo instead of needing git pull